julienetie/Soucouyant/DOC.md

 data usutiable for structured-cloned based APIs like postMessage and IndexedDB, as well as not containing references to external objects.
 "Unstructured" stores object without the structured-clone algorithm in some cases it may be faster but it may also be more privy to external references.
 "Pruned" is a restricted data type spcifically where performance is a concern.

+## Typed state
+- You can enforce the type of state a stateObject accepts for Structured and Unstructured state.
+- In debug mode, you can enabled typed-object-state for plain objects